Fundamental residual amplitude modulation in electro-optic modulators: Introduction

 \section{Introduction}

-\quad The electro-optic modulators (EOMs) are devices designed to modulate a laser beam.
+\qquad The electro-optic modulators (EOMs) are devices designed to modulate a laser beam.
 Depending on the configuration adopted by the EOM, they can be used to change the polarization state, to modulate the phase or the amplitude of the laser \cite{YarivQE}.
 It is also possible to simultaneously modulate the amplitude and phase of the beam \cite{Cusack2004}.

-The EOMs have multiple applications, for example, frequency modulation spectroscopy \cite{Bjorklund1980, Bjorklund1983}, modulation transfer spectroscopy \cite{Camy1982, Shirley1982}, two tone frequency modulation spectroscopy \cite{Janik1986, Cooper1987}, laser frequency stabilization and cavity length locking \cite{Drever1983, Black2001}.
-Specifically, the EOMs are used in the Laser Interferometer Gravitational-Wave Observatory (LIGO) as well as in VIRGO where they play an important role.
-These observatories, which have recently achieved the first direct observation of gravitational waves emitted by black hole coalescence, are capable of detecting perturbations of the space time on the order of $10^{-19}$ m \cite{LIGO2016,LIGO2016_2,LIGO2017}.
+The EOMs have multiple applications, for example, frequency modulation spectroscopy \cite{Bjorklund1980, Bjorklund1983}, modulation transfer spectroscopy \cite{Camy1982, Shirley1982}, two-tone frequency modulation spectroscopy \cite{Janik1986, Cooper1987}, laser frequency stabilization and cavity length locking \cite{Drever1983, Black2001}.
+Specifically, the EOMs are used in the Laser Interferometer Gravitational-Wave Observatory (LIGO) as well as in VIRGO where they play an important role. {These observatories, which in the year 2015 have achieved the first direct observation of gravitational waves emitted by black hole coalescence, are capable of detecting perturbations of the space-time on the order of $10^{-19}$ m} \cite{LIGO2016_2, LIGO2017, LIGO2016}.

 To achieve these sensitivity levels it is necessary to accurately control the length of the two Fabry-Perot cavities, (each cavity 4 km in length) so that they are always in optical resonance.
 The length control system is done via a variation of the Pound-Drever-Hall technique to generate sidebands in the laser beams that go to the cavities.
-The sidebands are generated by EOM that produce a phase modulation in the laser beam \cite{Fritschel2001}.
-To achieve phase modulation, the index of refraction of the crystal used in the EOM is modulated by periodic, slowly varying external electric field.
+The sidebands are generated by EOM that produces a phase modulation in the laser beam \cite{Fritschel2001}.
+To achieve phase modulation, the index of refraction of the crystal used in the EOM is modulated by a periodic, slowly varying external electric field.
 This external field is perpendicular to the direction of the laser wave and both are aligned with the principal axis of the crystal.